Trace Levels

 Warning (700)

-Trace messages are logged for events that might be a problem.
-This is not necessarily indicative of a failure in the system, but it is something that might warrant further investigation.
+Logs trace messages for events that do not necessarily indicate a failure in the system, but they might warrant further investigation to determine if there is a problem.

 Normal (600)

-Trace message are logged for expected/common events in the system.
-Logging at a Normal level can be useful because it gives a frame of reference for analyzing a trace log, so it can be seen where errors occur in relation to a series of expected operations.
+Logs trace messages for expected/common events in the system.
+Logging at a Normal level can be useful because it gives a frame of reference for analyzing a trace log, so you can see where errors occur in relation to a series of expected operations.

 Debug (400)

-Trace messages for extra diagnostic information are logged in between Normal trace messages.
-The extra information can help narrow down where in the product a problem is occurring if Normal trace messages are not precise enough to determine a root cause.
+Logs trace messages for extra diagnostic information in between Normal trace messages.
+The extra information can help narrow down where a problem is occurring if the Normal trace messages are not precise enough to determine the root cause.

 Debug Verbose (100)

-Trace message are logged for even more detailed diagnostic information.
+Logs trace message for even more detailed diagnostic information.
 This setting may substantially increase the quantity of trace messages.

 All (0)

 Each trace level builds upon previous trace level(s).
-So, for example, the trace level Warning will also include messages for Errors and Severe Errors.
+So, for example, the trace level Warning will also include Error and Severe Error messages.

 Custom Trace Levels